jexica-dev/Thyme/README.md

 ### Weaknesses:

 Completing the React / Actual code / offset grid in the background faster.
+How to find a way to thyme (thumbs) up the leaf (affirmation/goal/dream.)

 ### Opportunities: